-The Association European Energy Award brings together all national eea organisations and various European Energy Award Gold municipalities as members.
-The Association offers a platform for the international exchange of ideas and for quality assurance and further development of the tool.
+The international non-profit Association European Energy Award, with seat in Brussels, brings together all national eea organisations and various European Energy Award Gold cities and communities as members.

 Tasks of the Association eea